istio/istio/tests/integration2/README.md

 #### Kubernetes Environment

-When running the tests against the Kubernetes environment, you will need to explicitly specify a kube config file for the cluster you need to use. **Be aware that the target cluster will be changed destructively**.
+When running the tests against the Kubernetes environment, you will need to explicitly specify a kube config file for the cluster you need to use. **Be aware that any existing Istio deployment will be altered and/or removed**.

 ```console
 $ go test ./...  -istio.test.env kubernetes -istio.test.kube.config ~/.kube/config